 More dinner recipes

 If you make this recipe or any other recipe on Salt & Baker, be sure to come back and leave a rating and review.
-I LOVE hearing from you!
+Thank you so much!

 Indian Butter Chicken